CodingItWrong/user-modifiable-software/smalltalk/challenges.md

 (Goldberg 58:12)

 ParcPlace was founded by some of the creators of Smalltalk and this did demonstrate to the commercial sector that some of the inventors cared about it.
 But, tellingly, Alan Kay was missing.
 He didn't have an interest in developing Smalltalk commercially.
-And I think this split focus, plus the fact that the original motivation of the Smalltalk creators wasn't commercial, was apparent to the commercial sector.
-This is why Smalltalkers didn't push hyperbolic marketing the way Java did.
+And I think this split focus was apparent to the commercial sector.

-In 1997 in describing Squeak Ingalls made a point about the hope for adaptability:
+In 1997 Ingalls expressed a hope that Squeak would be a highly adaptible Smalltalk:

 > Therefore our ideal system would be a small, portable kernel of simple and uniform design that could be adapted rapidly to new delivery vehicles.